aws-samples/cicd-mediaservices-workshop/README.md

 <a name="summary"></a>
 ## Summary

-This workshop is designed and intended for anyone with an interest in learning how to deploy video workflows on AWS Elemental Media Services with a Continuous Integration/Continuous Deployment (CI/CD) approach.
+This workshop is designed and intended for anyone with an interest in learning how to deploy video workflows on AWS Elemental Media Services with a Continuous Integration/Continuous Delivery (CI/CD) approach.
 The code in this repository is intended to go along with the Workshop Studio.
 This workshop has 3 core tasks that should take the duration of the workshop (2 hours) - however if you have time, please look at the advanced topics section and select one that is most interesting and relevant for you (they all build on from task 3).